Last Updated on: 19th September 2023, 05:00 pm

 Regarding Iranian basketball, Hamed Haddadi’s dominant presence in the paint cannot be overlooked.
 His impact on Iranian basketball has been immense, as he has represented his country with great pride and skill.

-Haddadi’s transition from international play to the NBA was a significant moment in his career.
-He showcased his abilities as a center and impressed with his rebounding and shot-blocking skills.
+Haddadi’s transition from international play to the NBA was significant in his career.
+As a center, he showcased his abilities and impressed with his rebounding and shot-blocking skills.

-His legacy as one of the top Asian players in the NBA is well-deserved, as he paved the way for future generations of Iranian basketball players to strive for success at the highest level of competition.
+His legacy as one of the top Asian players in the NBA is well-deserved.
+He paved the way for future generations of Iranian basketball players to strive for success at the highest level of competition.

 Satnam Singh (India)